Most Evil Killers

 Britain's Most Evil Killers, World's Most Evil Killers and Ireland's Most Evil Killers are British crime television programmes on Sky Mix (formerly Pick).
 First aired in 2017, the series are narrated by Fred Dinenage, and focus on the most notorious and depraved serial killers and murderers that were convicted during the past 50 years.

 Format overview

 Each episode examines the case of a selected murderer, starting from an overview of the committed crime, the background, evidences collected and a number of interviews with police investigators, reporters, family members and relatives of the victims, to explain the facts in detail.

-The series synopsis include expert examinations and evaluations from two main recurring specialists throughout all eight seasons - professor of criminology Elizabeth Yardley, journalist and crime author Geoffrey Wansell - along with other criminologists, criminal psychologists, lawyers, journalists, reporters, law enforcement officers.
+The series synopsis include expert examinations and evaluations from main recurring specialists throughout the episodes - journalist and crime author Geoffrey Wansell, and for the first seven series professor of criminology Elizabeth Yardley, then from series eight, forensic criminologist Jane Monckton-Smith - along with other criminologists, criminal psychologists, lawyers, journalists, reporters, law enforcement officers.

 Statements from the investigations, reports from the trial, and the final conviction are outlined at the end of each episode, with a closing sentence from the narrator confirming why the profiled murderer shall always be remembered as one of the most evil killers.

+Criticism

+The series received significant criticism, including it being described as "purely sensationalist," with reviewers often noting its exploitative tendency to transform human tragedy into "macabre, low-budget entertainment."

+Reviewers argued the series serves as little more than a "tabloid-style spectacle" that prioritises shock value over genuine empathy.
+Critics have pointed out that the programme possesses "no real documentary merit," as it consistently fails to offer any sociological or psychological analysis found in more rigorous true crime studies.

+By focusing on the "depravity" of the perpetrators through theatrical narration and graphic recreations, the show ultimately masks its lack of educational substance with a thin, performatively respectful veneer.